fleetdm/fleet/docs/Using-Fleet/Learn-how-to-use-Fleet.md

 - The "name" column answers: "What operating system is installed on my device?"

-- The "version" column answers: what version of the installed operating system is on my device?"
+- The "version" column answers: "What version of the installed operating system is on my device?"

 <meta name="pageOrderInSection" value="100">